Send the link below via email or IMCopy

 will be able to describe what the King Movement was

-will be able to explain why the King Movement came about
+should be able to explain why the King Movement came about

-will be able to explain how the King Movement showed resistance and the settler government response to the movement
+might be able to explain how the King Movement showed resistance and the settler government response to the movement

 Tell your neighbour: